riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

   sw   t0,0(a5)
 ```

 ### Global Dynamic

-On RISC-V the local dynamic and global dynamic thread models generate equivalent
+RISC-V local dynamic and global dynamic TLS models generate equivalent object code.
-code.
-The Global dynamic thread local storage model is used for PIC Shared
+The Global dynamic thread local storage model is used for PIC Shared libraries and
-Libraries in the case where more than one library may use thread local variables
+handles the case where more than one library uses thread local variables, and
-and libraries may be loaded and unloaded at runtime using `dlopen`.
-In the global
+additionally allows libraries may be loaded and unloaded at runtime using `dlopen`.
-dynamic model, the `tp` thread pointer register points to a TCB (Thread Control Block)
-which has a pointer to the DTV (Dynamic Thread Vector).
-Application code calls the
+In the global dynamic model, application code calls the dynamic linker function
-dynamic linker function `__tls_get_addr` to locate offsets in the dynamic thread vector.
+`__tls_get_addr` to locate TLS offsets into the dynamic thread vector at runtime.

 - Compiler flag `-ftls-model=global-dynamic`
 - Variable attribute: `__thread int i __attribute__((tls_model("global-dynamic")));`

-Example assembler load and store with the relocations in comments:
+Example assembler load and store of a thread local variable `i` using the
+`la.tls.gd` pseudo-instruction, with the emitted TLS relocations in comments:

 ```
   la.tls.gd a0,i    # auipc+addi  R_RISCV_TLS_GD_HI20,  R_RISCV_PCREL_LO12_I